 When arriving to a scene, consider the following:

-2. Listen carefully.
 Heightened emotions, and loud and bright sirens, can make anyone’s thinking disorganized and confused.
-Listen to the parent and understand their perspective.
+Listen to the bereaved and understand their perspective.
 Do not shout or cut them off.
 While they may not appear to be physically injured, they have weathered a toxic shock to their health and are in a fragile state.
-For example, parents are more likely to suffer a cardiac event following a child’s death.
+For example, bereaved parents are more likely to suffer a cardiac event following a child’s death.